Michigan ACE Women’s Network

 - Have access to accurate and timely information about policy issues so members and member institutions can access a broad base of comprehensive information via our website http://www.miacenetwork.org

-- Know the issues: what they are, what they mean, and how to discuss them: http://www.acenet.edu/hena/
+- Know the issues: what they are, what they mean, and how to discuss them.

-- Serve as the “policy eyes and ears” for Institutional Representatives and the Network Executive Board by providing a significant benefit to the Institutional Representatives and their campus Financial Aids Officers, Public Relations Officers, and Legislative Liaison Officers at the member institutions.
-Programs should be developed to teach advocacy principles and strategies to enhance learning and communication with the media and other publics.
+- Serve as the “policy eyes and ears” for IRs and the Executive Board by providing a significant benefit to the IRs and their campus leaders at member institutions.
+Programs should be developed to teach advocacy principles and strategies to enhance learning and communication with the media and the public.